Contact Information

 Squeezing More Net Income from Your Dairy

-Soundly managed dairy businesses require that their managers continuously evaluate several aspects of the finance and cow management.
+Soundly managed dairy businesses require that their managers continuously evaluate several aspects of finance and cow management.
 Keeping feed costs in line, reducing feed losses, and managing cows such that income over feed costs are maximized, are a necessary and on-going business practice.
 One must take control and be the best business and cow manager possible in today’s business climate.
 Taking time to review one’s on-farm management practices of which you control can definitely pay financial and performance dividends.

-1st Control Feed Shrink
+1st -- Control Feed Shrink

 Minimizing feed waste (referred to as feed shrink) of both forages and grains (individual grains, grain mixes, or/and commodities) directly impacts feed usage and cost as well as overall profitability of a dairy operation.
 Feed shrink reflects the amount of feed lost due to wind and rain, birds or rodents, spilt feed while loading, feed tracked on tractor tires, errors with TMR scales, feeding errors, and mismanaged practices during storage of silages.